The Monastery of Nendrum

 At the location of an ancient Celtic monastery on Mahee Island the oldest excavated tide mill in the world was discovered in 1999.
+(A tide mill uses the power of the tide going in and out to turn water wheels which in turn big mill stones to grind wheat or corn into flour).
 This remarkable find was uncovered by a team from the Ulster University, who were surveying the inter-tidal zones of Strangford Lough.

 Using dendrochronology (the analysis of ancient timber) the mill has been dated to 619AD.
 It depended on the water power stored in a man-made millpond, which refilled twice daily with the tide.
 The monks built a dam 110m by 60m.
 This was lined with clay and the seaward boundary reinforced with wood and wattle revetments.
 The millhouse was situated on the east bank and when the sluice gate was opened the tidal water was forced down a narrow chute which acted like a power-hose.
 The gushing water hit the spoon-shaped paddles of the horizontal millwheel underneath.
 This turned the upper and lower millwheels and ground the grain.
 This is only the most basic of explanations of this amazing feat of archaeological engineering!